Configuring the Reports Application

 Define the columns of the grid based on the selected node type:

-• Clients node (only presented where job data is accessed by database tables using client-project-job drill-down)—Set the MainListViewColumnn REPORT program settings to specify which columns from the CLIENT table are presented in the grid.
+• Clients node (only presented where job data is accessed by database tables using client-project-job drill-down)—Set the MainListViewColumnn Program Settings - REPORT to specify which columns from the CLIENT table are presented in the grid.

 Configuring Database Views for Report Job Search